 Thai Yellow Chicken Curry with Carrots and Potatoes

-Thai Yellow Chicken Curry that is full of traditional Thai flavors, coconut milk, carrots and potatoes.
+Thai Yellow Curry recipe that is full of traditional Thai flavors, chicken, coconut milk, carrots and potatoes.
 A healthier and gluten-free dinner recipe for those busy weeknights!

 Yellow Curry Paste